ernanhughes/csvdata-importer/docs/index.rst

 What is csvdata-importer
 ------------------------

-Data Importer is a library to help import data typically from a csv file into database tables.
+CSV Data Importer is a library to help import data typically from a csv file into database tables.
 Quite often you have a csv file that just needs to be imported for an application to do further processing.